 Our work with Organized Living was featured on the RWD Podcast with Ethan Marcotte and Karen McGrane

-Pattern libraries have quickly grown in popularity due to their ability to offer immense value and extend across multiple websites, applications, and even brands.
-But pattern libraries (sometimes called design systems and style guides) require a knowledgeable and dedicated internal team to maintain and extend them in order for the library to be worth the investment.
-A recent partnership between Organized Living and Sparkbox has shown just how powerful a pattern library and dedicated team can be.
+Design systems have quickly grown in popularity due to their ability to offer immense value and extend across multiple websites, applications, and even brands.
+But design systems (sometimes called pattern libraries and style guides) require a knowledgeable and dedicated internal team to maintain and extend them in order for the library to be worth the investment.
+A recent partnership between Organized Living and Sparkbox has shown just how powerful a design system and dedicated team can be.

 With many different areas to tackle, it’s easy to lose focus, so working iteratively was key.
 To stay on track, we used Organized Living’s goals and feedback to prioritize the top sites and templates to tackle in our engagements.

 Leveling Up Across Disciplines

 Organized Living requested Sparkbox support due to our strong design and user experience knowledge, as well as our experience building design systems.
 We often discuss how we level up our client’s teams technically, but we aim to do that across disciplines and had great success doing so with the smart and eager Organized Living team.

 Through transparency and solid communication, we viewed project updates as an opportunity to teach the Organized Living team.
 We collaboratively planned using a content audit, new information architecture spreadsheet, and wireframes.
 And whenever we hit a point where we weren’t sure on a wireframe, the Organized Living team would take our recommendations and write actual page content to confirm our plans before moving to design.
 We slowly and intentionally leveled up their team by bringing them into the how behind our decisions.
 And both teams were consistently on the lookout for opportunities to allow the Organized Living team to test out their learning.